JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7916 days**.

-And here is a just a random fact -  **Atlantic salmon can jump as high as 4.5 meters out of the water**.
+And here is a just a random fact -  **On average a business document is copied 19 times**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)